 Circle = Back MainMenu

-You can give the appearance of a menu being closed or disabled by hiding the menu and/or making sure no buttons are assigned to control it (in fact, a menu will automatically fade to its “inactive” transparency if it detects no buttons are currently assigned to control it, to help indicate it currently disabled).
+You can give the appearance of a menu being closed or disabled by hiding the menu and/or making sure no buttons are assigned to control it (in fact, a menu will automatically fade to its InactiveAlpha= transparency level if it is visible yet detects no buttons are currently assigned to control it, to help indicate it is effectively disabled).

-In order to essentially close a menu when trying to back out of one via the =Back <MenuName> command, you can take advantage of a special command property you can add to any menu or sub-menu named “Back”.
+In order to simulate closing a menu when trying to back out of one via the =Back <MenuName> command, you can take advantage of a special command property you can add to any menu or sub-menu - Back=.
 This command is run whenever the Back command is used on that menu.

-For the earlier example of MainMenu being controlled by Layer.MainMenu, when the user presses Circle from the root menu, the menu could essentially close by removing the MainMenu layer, which will hide the menu (because the HUD= property making it visible will be gone) and stop controlling it (because the various button assignments related to it will be gone).
-Here’s how:
+For the earlier example of MainMenu being controlled by Layer.MainMenu, when the user presses Circle from the root menu, the menu could appear to close by removing the MainMenu layer, which will hide the menu (because the ShowMenus= property making it visible will be gone) and stop controlling it (because the various button assignments related to it will also be gone):

 [Menu.MainMenu]